atrgouti/atrgouti/README.md

 - Postman

 ### Others
-- Zustand
 - Scrum
 - Jira

 ## ✨ Fun Facts
-- I love Solving leetCode Problemes and learn about data stractures and algorithms.
+- I love Solving leetcode Problemes and learn about data stractures and algorithms.
 - As a kid, I wanted to be an astronaut.

 ## 📫 Contact